Why Change Moratoriums Don't Work

 Table of Contents

 I’ve been in this situation more times than I’d care to count: production is unstable, customers are unhappy, and leadership decides the solution is to freeze all changes until further notice.
-On the surface, it makes perfect sense – if changes are causing problems, stop making changes, right?
+On the surface, it makes perfect sense.
+If changes are causing problems, stop making changes, right?

 But I’ve learned from experience that change moratoriums, while well-intentioned, often create more problems than they solve.